onebarloop/protocols/README.md

 # Protocols

 A modern Next.js web application for creating, editing, and managing collaborative text documents with a rich-text editor.
+My main focus is to provide a smooth and fast user experience, leveraging the the capabilities of React compiler, SSR and intelligent caching.

 ## Tech Stack